B-Bajramovic/alphafold3-for-IBL/README.md

 # AlphaFold3 on ALICE
 *By Belmin Bajramovic [@B-Bajramovic](https://github.com/B-Bajramovic)*

-Running AlphaFold on HPC ALICE requires preparation and some assistance if you are new to HPCs.
-We cannot directly run the prediction like you would on your own computer.
-On ALICE we use SLURM as a queuing system to organise faculty-wide usage.
-This guide prepares your job for submission using a script.
+This page prepares your AlphaFold3 job for submission to SLURM on HPC ALICE.

 For more on structural bioinformatics tools visit our other pages or contact us directly.